Tutorial: Migrate MongoDB to Azure Cosmos DB API for MongoDB offline

 Specify target details

-On the Migration target details screen, specify the connection details for the target Azure Cosmos DB account, which is the pre-provisioned Azure Cosmos DB's API for MongoDB account to which you're migrating your MongoDB data.
+On the Migration target details screen, specify the connection details for the target Azure Cosmos DB account.
+This account is the pre-provisioned Azure Cosmos DB API for MongoDB account to which you're migrating your MongoDB data.

 Map to target databases